-Based near Morpeth in Northumberland, we are a small collective that offer maypole and heritage dance workshops from late Mediaeval to Georgian, tailored to suit a wide variety of abilities.
+Based near Morpeth in Northumberland, we offer maypole and heritage dance workshops from late Medieval to Georgian, tailored to suit a wide variety of abilities.

 Space requirements are either a suitable flat outdoor space, or a hall with a ceiling at least nine feet high.
 The maypole has 24 ribbons, so a maximum of 24 children or adults can take part at once.
 If more than that wish to join in we will incorporate spares into the band to do some percussion, and swap them in and out.
 For smaller numbers we usually use half the ribbons, meaning that 12 people can participate at once.
 If you are wishing to organise a children’s display dance we recommend at least three rehearsals beforehand.